 McKenzie spots Akiko on the patio, she walks off to join her pal, I’m instantly forgotten.
 That’s how it goes with Mac, she’s not being intentionally rude, she’s an Asperger, focused on one thing at a time.

 Natalie, “My precious amazing, she’s already engaging Hypatia, she adores Akiko, but then who doesn’t?”

 We hear Susan, Marissa and B giggling from across the room.
 They huddle in the far corner, the side with Burma’s cat tree.
 If the Burmese is around, she likes to curl up and watch them type code into the program.
 When the mood strikes, she eases over to the keyboard and taps a key.
 They figured out it’s a clue, one of them is supposed to pick up the cat and settle her in one lap or another.
 Once when I passed Burma was laying over Susan’s leg, head and forepaws dangling over one side, hind legs over the other, asleep as if this was the most natural position for it.

-Then again, considering Susan’s taut elegant legs, I could see myself draped over them too.
+Then again, considering Susan’s taut elegant legs, I could see myself in Burma’s position.

 Daphne calls, “We’re going to our Arizona home, where most of the toys are.
 Want to pack up the kids and join us?
 There’s plenty of office space, satellite internet, Natalie and Elle can do their thing…ever ridden a go-kart?
 The kids love it.”

 “Bring them along, but that property has a rail fence, no interior fence to keep the cat from going off.
 I ordered a mega cat play land, enclosed for outdoors, and a cat tree for inside.
 The dogs can go wherever, they can’t squeeze through, rails are only four inches apart, like here.”